 While marijuana can cause some people to experience happiness and a calming effect, others may become anxious and paranoid.
 As a result, it is important that people who try moon rocks already have a tolerance for marijuana because this form of weed is extremely potent.

-Can You Get Addicted to Moon Rocks?
+Understanding Substance Abuse: Can You Get Addicted to Marijuana Moon Rocks?

 While some recreational dispensaries may sell moon rocks, you can get addicted to them.
 Just like liquor stores still sell alcohol and pharmacies give out Xanax, you cannot base a substance’s safety on where you are obtaining it.